rachit-suresh/stock_journal/DEPLOYMENT_GUIDE.md

 ## 🐛 Troubleshooting

 ### Backend issues:
-- Check Railway logs: `railway logs`
+- Check Render logs in the dashboard (Logs tab)
-- Verify all environment variables are set
+- Verify all environment variables are set in Render dashboard
 - Check MongoDB connection string format
+- If service won't start, check the "Events" tab for build errors
+- Cold start delays are normal on free tier (30-60 seconds)

 ### Frontend issues:
 - Verify API URLs point to correct backend